github/training-kit/foundations/index.md

 {% capture slide %}
 ### Local repositories

-A commit is a transactionally grouped set of changes, described by an brief message explaining the "why" of the attached changes.
+A commit is a transactionally grouped set of changes, described by a brief message explaining the "why" of the attached changes.
 {% endcapture %}
 {% include slide-section %}

-Git enables repositories to be created both on GitHub, or locally on a developer's PC.
+Git enables repositories to be created both on GitHub, or locally on a developer's computer.
 A repository created locally can be synced to a network destination at a later time, preserving all the timestamps and comments in the local commits during the synchronization.

 ![](../assets/diagrams/distributed-version-control.svg)